afsungur/mongodb-atlas-fts/README.md

   - wildcard
   - regex
   - queryString
+- geoWithin
+  - near

 - Below operators have not been implemented in this tutorial, yet.
   - equals
   - exists
-  - near
-  - geoSpatial
-  - geoWithin
+  - geoShape

 ## Prerequisites